EyasuTeshome/shifttracker/review-guidelines/job-search-plan-and-SMART-goals.md

 ### General requirements

+Students should include:

+1. Statement of long- and mid-term professional goals, and

-Define SMART goals that show how you will:
+2. MART goals that show how they will:

 - Apply to jobs.
-- Add to your portfolio of coding projects.
+- Add coding projects to portfolio.
 - Practice interviewing.
 - Continue networking.

 ### Project requirements

-Long-term and mid-term goals in section 1 are an invitation for job searchers to start thinking about their professional career.
-The level of detail may vary and it's ok.
-The only important aspect is that they reflect on their future.
-Make any comment or include questions that cn help them deepen their introspection.
+Long-term and mid-term goals in section 1 invite job searchers to start thinking about their professional career.
+Depending on the job searcher's ability to reflect and instrospect, the depth and level of detail may vary and it's ok.
+The only important aspect is that they start thinking about their professional future.
+Make any comment or include questions that can help them deepen their introspection.

-You should have at least one SMART goal that touches on each of the above areas of focus.
+Students should include at least one SMART goal for each of these areas: job applications, adding projects to their portfolio, practicing interviews, networking.

-Remember the attributes of SMART goals:
+Check that the SMART goals satisfy the five attributes:

-- Specific: What goal do you want to accomplish?
+- Specific: They statement clearly the goal they want to accomplish.
-- Measurable: How will you measure your progress?
-- Achievable: Are you able to achieve this goal?
+- Measurable: The goal is measurable.
+- Achievable: The goal is achieve (because it is feasible within the time limit and because it's something they control).
-- Relevant & Result-focused: What is your purpose in achieving this goal?
+- Relevant & Result-focused: It is a goal that will contribute to their getting a job.
-- Time-dependent: When do you think you can achieve this goal?
+- Time-dependent: They specify when they willachieve this goal.

 Here's what a good SMART goal sounds like: "I will apply to 15 jobs next week."